sggrigoriev/presto-sdk-c/README.md

 does not function, but it compiles.

-The *apps/rtoaagent* is a fully working example application that connects Radio Thermostat of America thermostats to FabrUX.
+The *apps/rtoaagent* is a fully working example application that connects Radio Thermostat of America thermostats to Presto.
 Full source code is available.
-We show how to discover, measure, control, and synchronize the time on many RTOA thermostats on the local network from a computer, hub, gateway, router, or set-top box that acts as a bridge or a proxy to FabrUX.
+We show how to discover, measure, control, and synchronize the time on many RTOA thermostats on the local network from a computer, hub, gateway, router, or set-top box that acts as a bridge or a proxy to Presto.

 COPYRIGHT
 ----------
-Copyright 2013 People Power Company
+Copyright 2016 People Power Company

 This code was developed with funding from People Power Company